AnujaLingam/Store-annual-sales-report-using-MSEXCEL/README.md

+Created an automated sales reporting system using Microsoft Excel to streamline the annual sales reporting process for a retail store
+• Designed a user-friendly Excel workbook with an intuitive interface for inputting and tracking sales data
+• Implemented data validation and error-checking mechanisms to ensure data accuracy
+• Developed complex Excel formulas and pivot tables to generate comprehensive annual sales reports, including sales trends, product performance, and revenue projections

 Mary Store annual report was made:
 1.)Compare the sales and orders using single chart.
 2.)Which month got the highest sales and orders